-In 2021, an OSPAR led data call was issued to contracting parties of the convention to collate national data on cetaceans from dedicated and/or multidisciplinary surveys (with cetacean observers) for common indicator M42 and the next QSR in 2023.
-The previous QSR report of 2011 considered the SCANS-I (1994) and SCANS-II/CODA surveys, and the QSR2023 will consider change from QSR 2011.
+In 2021, an OSPAR led data call was issued to contracting parties of the convention to collate national data on cetaceans from dedicated and/or multidisciplinary surveys (with cetacean observers) for common indicator M4 and the next QSR in 2023.
+The previous QSR report of 2011 considered the SCANS-I (1994) and SCANS-II/CODA surveys, and the QSR2023 will assess change in abundance and distribution since QSR 2011.
 The data provided by FR, ES and PT span the scope of both QSR and were further mobilized for the CetAMBIcion project to avoid duplication of effort.
 Data from the international SCANS and CODA surveys taking place in 2005, 2007 and 2016 were included in WP2: they cover the North-East Atlantic, including the MSFD subregion of interest (Appendix 0).
-The Irish ObSERVE surveys of 2015 and 2016 were also included (Appendix 0): despite covering another MSFD subregion, the high mobility of cetaceans in the North-East Atlantic justifies the inclusion of these data in model fitting to cover (i) the whole range of the currently recognized management units of cetaceans (Appendix 1), and (ii) as much as possible the potential habitats of some species, thereby avoiding gaps especially in environmental space (see section 5.2).
+The Irish ObSERVE surveys of 2015 and 2016 were also included (Appendix 0): despite covering another MSFD subregion, the high mobility of cetaceans in the North-East Atlantic justifies the inclusion of these data in model fitting to cover (i) the whole range of the currently recognized management units of relevant cetaceans species by OSPAR (Appendix 1), and (ii) as much as possible the potential habitats of some species, thereby avoiding gaps especially in environmental space (see section 5.2).
 The collated data from dedicated cetacean surveys and ecosystemic/multidisciplinary surveys since 2005 carried out in the North-East Atlantic are summarized in Table 1.
+No all data available in the subregion were collated for this task: data with a common, or very similar protocol for cetacean sightings (line-transect distance sampling with two observers) were requested.
+This ensures data commensurability and a more streamlined data analysis, in particular with respect to the detection function (see deliverables 2.2a & 2.2c).